I teach a small group of students in my studio, who truly want to learn from the ground upwards.

 - Examples of popular artists work will be shown

 Still Life – 2.
 Understanding ground colours.

-• Using knowledge from previous lessons to paint a still life in chromatic gray from complimentary colours.
+- Using knowledge from previous lessons to paint a still life in chromatic grey from complimentary colours.

 Saturation and the illusion of space.

 - Spatial depth and contrasts in saturation and colour temperature.

 - Discuss: the camera records a scene mechanically and does not organise colour, temperature or saturation to enhance spatial illusion.